9 reasons why clarity is essential for your customer experience

 customer experience

-Clarity is essential to clear communication and plain language underpins it.
-Plain language unlocks products and services for a wide range of customers, regardless of their literacy or education levels.
-The majority of people can clearly understand clear communication.
-It informs people in a straightforward way, with no room for misunderstanding.
+Using proposal software will help to create content that is well-organized and structured.
 Clear communication typically uses short sentences, simple words, does not contain jargon and gets to the point quickly.
-The goal of clear communication is to improve or enhance the customer experience.
-Your customers will see that you are communicating with them in an accessible and transparent way.
-This type of interaction goes a long way toward boosting customer experience management.
+The goal of clear communication is to improve or enhance the customer journey.
+The reader will see that you are communicating with them in an accessible and transparent way.
+This type of interaction goes a long way toward building trust and loyalty.

 What is the cost of unclear communication?

 Unclear or poor communication is bad for business.
-From wasting employee time and limiting employee engagement to losing sales and customers.
+From wasting employee time and limiting employee engagement to losing bids and customers.
 Former Forrester Research senior VP and best-selling author, Josh Bernoff, studied the cost implications of bad business writing.
 He found that poor writing imposes what he calls a multibillion-dollar “tax” on US organizations.
 “America is spending 6% of total wages on time wasted attempting to get meaning out of poorly written material.
 Every company, every manager, every professional pays this tax, which consumes $396 billion of our national income.”

 This is a jaw-dropping amount of money.
 But the worrying thing here is that this is just the cost of wasted time.
 Now imagine adding in the cost of lost business, customer churn, customer service queries and bad reviews.
 Suddenly the true cost of unclear messaging becomes even more serious.

-9 reasons why clarity is key to enhancing your customer experience
+8 reasons why clarity in writing is key

 Communication is central to the customer experience.
 Customers want to feel valued and organizations make them feel valued by telling them.
 Simple communications, and delivering clear messages make for solid customer experience management.
 The rewards of enhancing your customer experience are obvious.
-75% of customers said they will spend more on a company that offers a great customer experience over cheaper competitors.
+75% said they will spend more on a company that offers a great customer experience over cheaper competitors.

 Encourages customer loyalty

-• you keep customers up to date,
+• You keep customers up to date

-• they have ready access to the information they need,
+• They have ready access to the information they need

-• they can navigate and understand the information
+• They can navigate and understand the information

 Reduces customer frustration

 Today’s consumer is busy.
 They don’t want to spend unnecessary time trying to understand the overly-complicated instructions on their new flat-pack coffee table.
-Clear information at all points across the customer journey means you will never confuse your customers.
+Clarity at all points across the customer journey means you will never confuse your customers.
 Clear instructions, intuitive web copy, informative product care, and obvious consumer rights information.
 All of this leads to happy customers.

 Removes friction points

 The customer journey needs to be smooth.
-Any sticking points can lead to loss of sales or poor reviews.
-Clarity in communication can help to smooth out any rough edges in the customer experience.
+Any sticking points can lead to loss of bids or poor reviews.
+Clarity in writing can help to smooth out any rough edges in the customer experience.
 With clear messaging, you can direct customers easily to where they need to go.
 This ensures there are no problem points or obstacles that cause confusion.
 This smooth journey leads to a more streamlined customer experience.

 Decreases product problems

 The main goals of any product should be that it works and is easy to use.
 This is where clear messaging has a huge part to play.
 Advertising and marketing collateral should clearly represent the product – this is what you get.
 The clarity of that messaging should follow through to the actual product and how it works.
-If there are any issues with the product, you should communicate them clearly, outlining the problem and what the customer needs to do next.
+If there are any issues with the product, you should communicate them clearly.
+Outline the problem and what the customer needs to do next.
 With consistent communication across the product journey, organizations can keep issues to a minimum.

 Reduces wasted time